-These eleven letters were written by David Watson Poak (1842-1879) of the 30th Illinois Infantry.
+These twelve letters were written by David Watson Poak (1842-1879) of the 30th Illinois Infantry.
 They are some of the letters that were used by Matthew Anderson in editing his book, “Dear Sister Sadie—the letters of David W. Poak, 30th Illinois Infantry during the Civil War,” published in 2013.
 To quote the abstract on this title, “David W. Poak was well educated and quite literate….
 [He] was born and raised in Mt.
 Jackson, Lawrence Co., Pennsylvania, which was a small farming community in the mid-nineteenth century.
 He and his sister Sadie were the only children born to John Poak and Sarah Duff Poak.
 Their mother died in 1847. and the father married Emeline McCurley and they had two daughters, Ella and Nancy.
 His sister Sadie was born in 1841, David was born 1842, Ella in 1854 and Nancy 1859.
 Sometime around 1858-9 David W. Poak moved to Millersburg, Mercer County, Illinois along with another dozen or so residents of Lawrence County, PA.
 Mercer County was a thriving area of Illinois at the time, and towns like Aledo, the county seat, Millersburg, Keithsburg, New Boston, Viola and others were growing In Millersburg his occupation was a teacher, and he did this until the call came for volunteers from the state of Illinois to suppress the rebellion.

 “So on August 12, 1861 David W. Poak enlisted into Co.
 A, 30th Illinois Volunteer Infantry as a Sergeant.
 The enlistment record says Poak was twenty years old, five foot five and a quarter inches tall, fair complexion, blue eyes, and had sandy colored hair.
 During the conflict on January 33, 1863 he would rise to the rank of 1st Lieutenant.
 During the Battle of Atlanta on July 22nd, 1864 he became acting adjutant and received the Seventeenth Corp Silver Medal of Honor for bravery.
 After the war, David Poak returned to Millersburg, IL, then moved to the newly incorporated town of Pleasanton, Linn County, Kansas.
 There he became a school director on February 19, 1870 and was elected Pleasanton’s first mayor on October 25th, 1870.
 In 1872 he is listed as cashier for the Fannin County Bank in Bonham, Fannin County, Texas.
 In the 1876-77 City Directory for Sherman, TX his occupation is listed as vice-president of the Bank of Sherman, Grayson Co., TX.
 Sometime afterwards he went back to his home in Mt.
 Jackson, PA.
 His obituary on page one of the New Castle Courant, dated April 4th, 1879, stated that David W. Poak died “last week” (March 27th, 1879) at his home of consumption and is buried at the Westfield Presbyterian Church Cemetery.
 As for his sister Sarah J Polk, she married James Hayes October 26th, 1893.
 She died in 1919 and is also buried at the Westfield Presbyterian Church Cemetery.”